FAQ - Frequently Asked Questions

-It’s a fair question to ask what qualifications I have to question the literature that all of the qualified people rely upon.
+It’s a fair question to ask what qualifications I have in order to question the literature that all of the qualified people rely upon.

-The photographs of varicose veins I have provided pose some very serious problems for the literature.
-Here we have tilted the bed at a 5 degree head up angle that has clearly reversed the venous pressure problem that caused the varicose vein which until now was believed to be a result of damaged valves in the veins.
-We have not replaced the valves in the man’s legs, again this poses more problems for the literature.We are clearly altering the pressure inside the veins by relying on the pull of gravity in the correct IBT direction!
+The problem with this approach is, it clearly does not resolve oedema or varicose veins (Chronic venous insufficiency) problems!The photographs of varicose veins I have provided pose some very serious problems for the literature.
+Here we have tilted the bed at a 5 degree head up angle that has clearly reversed the venous pressure problem that caused the varicose vein, which until now was believed to be a result of damaged valves in the veins.

+However, we have not replaced the valves in this man’s legs, again this poses more problems for the literature.We are clearly altering the pressure inside the veins by relying on the pull of gravity in the correct IBT direction!
 So why should the veins in other parts of the body have a separate pressure dependency?
 What separates the jugular vein from the varicose vein in the leg for example?

-over 20 years of my life have been dedicated to this subject which is hardly lacking in an understanding of physiology.
+For over 23 years of my life I have been dedicated to this subject, which is hardly lacking in an understanding of physiology.
 One would have to be blindfolded isolated, deafened and blinkered to not have absorbed a massive amount of papers and literature along this adventure.

 2% of people who read about my research take an interest in it and tilt their beds to see if anything can come of it.
 That leaves 98% to find their own avenues and I have no problem with this whatsoever.